**Alt Text:** Two professionals engaged in discussion seated in a modern data center with glowing servers in the background.

 How Important Are In-Person Meetups?

-In-person meetups are very useful for building trust and strengthening bonds.
+In-person meetups are invaluable for building trust and strengthening bonds.

 • Personal connections deepen relationships.